HelloSongi/Data-engineering-Roadmap/README.md

 Choose any of the 3 give programming languages give above based on the companies you intend to apply to, but i'd reccomend python as it widely used by most companire.
 To learn any of the given languages checkout <https://w3schools.com/>

+# 2. Data Exploration Libraries

+* Pandas
+* Numpy
+* BeautifulSoup4
+* Requests

-# 2. Data Structures and Algorithms (basics)
+# 3. Data Structures and Algorithms (basics)

 * Arrays, list, stack, queque , tree, graph
 * Dynamic Programming
 * Searching and Sorting

-# 3. Operating Systems
+# 4. Operating Systems

 * Linux and/or Unix OS
 * Shell Scripting

 <https://www.shellscript.sh/>

-# 4. Database Management Systems
+# 5. Database Management Systems

 * MySQL :fireworks:
 * Microsoft SQL Server